AmericanAirlines/simple-env/docs/BranchingAndReleases.md

 - `n.x`: Stable release branches where `n` is a major version of the package (e.g., `1.x` for version `^1.0.0`)
   - These branches will be periodically updated with minor and patch releases as we enhance the package
   - A release will be made upon each merge to the branch with the release being published to the npm package registry
-- `main`: The latest version of the project, which may be unstable and will not be directly release
+- `main`: The latest version of the project, which may be unstable and will not be directly released
   - Upon successful release of a new major version, we will begin using the `main` branch for all dev efforts and create period PRs against the latest `n.x` branch with non-breaking updates
+  - Each PR against an `n.x` branch will act as an intentional release for that major version

 ## Vulnerability Fixes and Dependency Audits